williammumper/lab/k8s/udemy notes/section 2.md

 The declarative approach is way easier to use as an admin.
 Using the same objects, we use the kubectl apply command to create an object if it doesn't exist.
 You can specifiy a directory instead of single file as well.
 Updating objects applies regardless of whether or not the object exists.
 Thus, using apply is best practice.

+### Kubectl Apply

+This command checks the local file, the last applied config, and the kubernetes definition.
+So if the object doesn't exist, the object is created, and kubernetes fills out some extra info internally.
+When you use kubectl appy, the yml is converted to json and is saved in the last applied configuration.
+So if we update the local file, the last applied config gets updated, and the kubernetes version also gets updated.
+If something gets deleted in the local file and kubernetes also has that line deleted, the last applied configuration could have that line saved.
+Only kubectl apply keeps this info.

+---